hphelion/documentation/migration-overview-reference.md

-	0.0.0.0/0 - This CIDR affects traffic across all IP addresses 15.185.1.1/0 - This CIDR affects traffic across all IP addresses 15.185.1.1/8 - This CIDR affects traffic to IP addresses starting with 15.x.x.x 15.185.1.1/16 - This CIDR affects traffic to IP addresses starting with 15.185.x.x 15.185.1.1/24 - This CIDR affects traffic to IP addresses starting with 15.185.1.x 15.185.1.1/32 - This CIDR affects traffic to a single host with IP address 15.185.1.1
+	0.0.0.0/0 - This CIDR affects traffic across all IP addresses 15.185.1.1/0 - This CIDR affects traffic across all IP addresses 15.185.1.1/8 - This CIDR affects traffic to/from IP addresses starting with 15.x.x.x 15.185.1.1/16 - This CIDR affects traffic to/from IP addresses starting with 15.185.x.x 15.185.1.1/24 - This CIDR affects traffic to/from IP addresses starting with 15.185.1.x 15.185.1.1/32 - This CIDR affects traffic to/from a single host with IP address 15.185.1.1

 For more information on security groups, see [How To Add/Remove Security Groups from an Existing Instance](https://community.hpcloud.com/article/how-addremove-security-groups-existing-instance) and
 [Common Ports and their Service](https://community.hpcloud.com/article/common-ports-and-their-service).

 ###Controlling traffic using the classic management console ### {#securitygroupconsole}

-You can use the management console to add, delete, and modify security groups.
+You can use the classic management console to add, delete, and modify security groups.

 ####Creating a security group#### {#securitygroupconsolecreate}